Videonauth/passgen/README.md

--f FLAGS, --flags FLAGS                 which characters to include into the character pool -e LENGTH, --length LENGTH              the length of the generated password -i LIMIT, --limit LIMIT                 how often a single character can occur in the password -b BLACKLIST, --blacklist BLACKLIST     the charactes to be excluded from password generation -v, --version                           program's version number and exit
+-f FLAGS, --flags FLAGS                 which characters to include into the character pool -e LENGTH, --length LENGTH              the length of the generated password -i LIMIT, --limit LIMIT                 how often a single character can occur in the password -b BLACKLIST, --blacklist BLACKLIST     the characters to be excluded from password generation -v, --version                           program's version number and exit
 ```